TeachstoneLLC/puppetmaster-sync/README.md

 # Pre-requisites

-* Working puppetmaster set up using multiple environments (https://docs.puppetlabs.com/puppet/latest/reference/environments\_configuring.html)
+* Working puppetmaster set up using multiple environments (https://docs.puppetlabs.com/puppet/latest/reference/environments_configuring.html)
 * Git / puppet repo set up with web hook configured to send pushes to this process
-* Puppet user is used to run puppet
+* User this app runs as has filesystem permissions enabled to allow it to run ```git pull```
-* User set up on puppet master with SSH key for Github (deploy key) that allows it to do git pulls without human intervention
+* User this app runs as is set up on puppet master with an SSH deploy key for Github that allows it to do git pulls without human intervention or passphrase
-* App set up to run as the user that is allowed to do a git pull on the server from Github
 * Modern version of ruby (version 2.0 or higher)
 * Webhook set up with secret configured on Github (put same on the client)
   * Disable SSL verification as we use self-signed certs